• Skip to primary navigation

 What I do know is that Gallo Pinto is delicious—both the Nica and the Tico version.
 And today, I’m going to show you my version.
 Because even in my own family, you’ll find differences.
 My sister seasons the beans first; I season the rice first.
 In Guanacaste, people eat Gallo Pinto crispy (tostado).
 In San José (the capital, where I’m from), we eat it a little bit wetter (mojado).
 And you know what?
 All versions are amazing!

 And don’t even get me started on Salsa Lizano.
 Most Costa Ricans love it (I don’t have statistics—I’m just a cook), but a big part of the population insists you should never add it to Gallo Pinto.
-And you know what?
-They’re all right.
-Every version of Gallo Pinto is correct—and every single one of them tastes like home to me.
+I will leave it up to you to decide.

 Overhead shot of all the ingredients used for Gallo Pinto, each labeled with its name and title.